Okinawa Urban Monorail: Rolling stock

 The line has been using the Okinawa Urban Monorail 1000 series electric multiple units since its opening in 2003.
 The trains have two doors on each side and are mostly manufactured by Hitachi Rail.
 New formations entered service in April 2016 and August 2023.
 While the formations from 2003 and 2016 can only be operated in a two-car formation, the cars from 2023 can only be operated in a three-car formation.

 Stations

 Platform screen doors are installed on every station's platforms.
-Although most stations are staffed, some stations may become temporarily unstaffed due to lack of staff.
+Although most stations are staffed, some stations may become temporarily unstaffed due to lack of manpower.
 A single station staff member covers two adjacent stations in some areas.
 All stations have an elevator and an escalator, and supports wheelchair users.
 Each station features a piece of art.